 We’d brought maize meal as a gift to exchange for their hospitality, and we bought some craft items the women had made to remember our visit by.
 But I’m conflicted.
 Such cultural interactions can be handled sensitively and with respect, but seeing firsthand how some of ancient traditions – think Vaseline and Indian-made hair braids – are already changing in the face of outside influence, I wonder whether the food and income we brought was enough to counterbalance the invasion of privacy, the inevitability of change.

-‘Every culture has been eroded by somebody or something else,’ says Neil Shaw, project manager at Open Africa, which helps rural entrepreneurs revitalise their communities through tourism that provides authentic experiences for travellers.
-It opens people’s eyes to the untapped potential of rural areas and helps them overcome obstacles to growth.
+‘Every culture has been eroded by somebody or something else,’ says Neil Shaw, project manager at a local non-profit organisation that helps rural entrepreneurs revitalise their communities through tourism that provides authentic experiences for travellers.

 He’s referring to what they call living museums dotted around Namibia where the locals act out the traditional customs of their ancestors.
 ‘In the evenings it’s their choice to don a pair of jeans and watch a little TV.
 Why should this be any different for the Himba, or others?’